triptease/blocky-test/README.md

 ![state 2](./expectedResult.jpg)

+## Note

+Since most of our new projects do use [Typescript] over vanilla javascript, this repo does as well. _You_ are not required to know Typescript to complete your task, so feel free to ignore typings or use `any` liberally.
+If you _are_ comfortable with Typescript, feel free to leverage it to your advantage.

 [node]: https://nodejs.org/en/ "Node is a JavaScript runtime built on Chrome's V8 JavaScript engine"
 [nvm]: https://github.com/creationix/nvm 'Because nobody wants to upgrade and downgrade Node per project'
 [yarn]: https://yarnpkg.com/en/docs/install 'Never go full Facebook though'
 [tetris]: https://en.wikipedia.org/wiki/Tetris "You've played Tetris, right?"
+[typescript]: https://www.typescriptlang.org 'So hot right now'